AxAks/P10_SoftDest_DjangoREST/README.md

 _install project requirements:_
 $ pip install -r requirements.txt
 ***

+__Set the environment variables:__
+create a file :"environment_variables.py" in the base directory "SoftdDesk" declare the following variables that will be used in "settings.py":
+- SECRET_KEY = String: The Secret Key of the application
+- db_filename = String: Name of the Database
+- apps_logs_filename = String:  Name of the Log File

 ## 4. Execution <a name="execution"></a>
 from the terminal, in the root directory of the project: